 For the Stir Fry

 - 2 teaspoons sesame oil

 - 3 cups chopped bok choy

-- Whisk together all of the sauce ingredients and set aside.
+- Whisk together all the sauce ingredients in a small bowl and set aside.

 - Drain the tofu and cut it into bite-sized cubes.
 Place the tofu in a colander and pour the boiling water over the top.

 - Pat dry with paper towels, then transfer the tofu to a plastic zipper-close bag.

 - Add the soy sauce, rice vinegar, and sesame oil to the bag.
 Seal the bag and give it a good shake.
 Re-open the bag and add one tablespoon of cornstarch.
 Reseal and shake to coat.
 Repeat with the remaining cornstarch, one tablespoon at a time, until the tofu is well-coated.